vocdoni/design/README.md

-# design
+# Vocdoni Design Assets

-Vocdoni design assets
+Source projects (draw.io and Figma) to generate the visual assets used by Vocdoni.